 Go boating, paddle a stream, drive a rural road in Onslow, Jones, Craven, and Carteret Counties.
 Think of him when you don’t see trash as you paddle or drive, when you can get through that blowdown, and especially when you see other Stewards, maybe inspired by him, cleaning and clearing those waterways!
 From his family, a heartfelt thanks to all who have meant so much to him and pitched in to further the causes over the years.

-Even though Elmer never asked for Donations, we now need them to keep the www.waterwaystewards.us website going.
 Elmer compiled more than a decade of write-ups and photographs that are archived by date and are searchable by keyword.
-We’d like to keep that available as a resource.
+We’re hoping to keep that available as a resource and to inspire others.
 Based on site statistics, many people are still visiting the website on a daily basis.
 If you haven’t visited in a while and tried the search feature, please do so and give it a try!

-We’d also like to invite everyone to contribute write-ups and photos of future trips as well.
-As you may know, Elmer had expanded his interests beyond just litter pick-up.
+Elmer had expanded his interests beyond just litter pick-up.
 He was also interested in keeping streams and rivers navigable and promoting use of our waterways.
-As such, any write-ups, condition reports, or other items of general interest are welcome.
-Please Contact Us if you are interested in authoring.